-Established in 2009, the Knowledgebase of Interatomic Models (KIM) is a cyberinfrastructure funded by the NSF aimed at making molecular simulations of materials reliable, reproducible, and efficient.
+Established in 2009, the Knowledgebase of Interatomic Models (KIM) is a cyberinfrastructure funded by the NSF aimed at making molecular simulations of materials reliable, reproducible, and accessible.
 It has the following features:

 Curated repository of interatomic models (IMs) (potentials and force fields) with comprehensive provenance and version control.